This caramel apple upside down cake has all the great flavors of a caramel apple baked on top of a buttery and moist vanilla cake.

 • Use a rubber spatula to scrape down the sides of the bowl.
 Add in both eggs and the vanilla.
 Beat until well combined (~1 min.)

 • Add in half of the flour mixture, and mix by hand just until the flour is incorporated.
-Add in all of the buttermilk and mix until combined.
+Add in all of the milk and sour cream and mix until combined.
 Add in the rest of the flour, and lightly fold the mixture together just until all of the flour is incorporated.

 • Gently pour the cake batter into the prepared cake pan, smoothing out the top.
 Bake for 35-40 minutes, until a toothpick inserted in the center of the cake comes out clean or with only a few moist crumbs.

-• Let the cake sit in the pan for 20 minutes, then invert it onto a serving platter.
-Wait for the cake to cool completely before slicing.
+• Let the cake sit in the pan for at least 20 minutes, then invert it onto a serving platter.
+Wait for the cake to mostly cool off before slicing, then enjoy!

 Notes